 - Splat – Write tricky words on pieces of paper or use flash cards, then using fly swatters or wooden spoons get ready to see who can splat the tricky word that’s said first.
 Great with more than one player, but equally good fun with one.

-- Snap – tricky words are all about sight recognition so having several copies of each word and getting children to match the words into piles or play snap the traditional way with your or a friend.
+- Snap – tricky words are all about sight recognition so having several copies of each word and getting children to match the words into piles or play snap the traditional way with you or a friend.

-- Bingo – here’s a link to a free phase 3 phonics download from Twinkl or you could easily make your own.
+- Bingo – here’s a link to a phase 3 phonics download from Twinkl or you could easily make your own.

 - Here’s a great little game you can play on a computer to help develop sight recognition of tricky words. www.epicphonics.com has a penalty shoot out game where you select the correct spelling for tricky words – link here.